Mount Everest Compared to the World's Tallest Buildings

 Photo: The Empire State Building

 The Empire State Building has a traditional rectangular shape, while Mount Everest has a more irregular, jagged shape due to its rocky surface.
 When it comes to sheer magnitude, Mount Everest towers over the Empire State Building.
-It would take over 16 Empire State Buildings stacked on top of each other to equal the height of Mount Everest.
-The length of the Empire State Building is just under 1,250 feet (381 meters), while Mount Everest has a base-to-peak measurement of over 5 miles (8.8 km).
+It would take about 20 Empire State Buildings stacked on top of each other to equal the height of Mount Everest.
+The roof of the Empire State Building sits at 1,250 feet (381 meters), while Mount Everest rises roughly 3.5 to 4.6 kilometers from its own base to the summit, and 8,848.86 meters above sea level.

 In terms of sheer scale, Mount Everest is the undisputed champion even if both structures are renowned emblems of their respective nations.
 Despite being significantly bigger, Mount Everest has also been climbed by people worldwide; Edmund Hillary and Tenzing Norgay achieved this accomplishment in 1953.
 One of the greatest feats in human history, conquering Mount Everest has motivated countless adventurers to push the boundaries of exploration.